LGBTQ rights in Alabama: Adoption rights and parenting

 Alabama permits adoption by same-sex couples.

 Sexual orientation has sometimes been used as a reason to deny parents' rights.
 In 2002, the Supreme Court of Alabama ruled that"the homosexual conduct of a parent — conduct involving a sexual relationship between two persons of the same gender — creates a strong presumption of unfitness that alone is sufficient justification for denying that parent custody of his or her own children or prohibiting the adoption of the children of others. ...
 Homosexual conduct is, and has been, considered abhorrent, immoral, detestable, a crime against nature, and a violation of the laws of nature and of nature's God upon which this Nation and our laws are predicated.
 Such conduct violates both the criminal and civil laws of this State and is destructive to a basic building block of society — the family.
 The law of Alabama is not only clear in its condemning such conduct, but the courts of this State have consistently held that exposing a child to such behavior has a destructive and seriously detrimental effect on the children.
 It is an inherent evil against which children must be protected."However, the following year, the U.S. Supreme Court said in Lawrence v.
 Texas that states could not ban same-sex sexual activity.

 Child Placing Agency Inclusion Act

 Alabama is one of the few states to have a law protecting the right of faith-based adoption agencies to refuse to place a child with a certain couple or individual due to the agency's religious beliefs.
 The law was signed by Governor Kay Ivey in May 2017.

+Fertility assistance

+In February 2024, the Alabama Supreme Court ruled that embryos have the legal status of children.
+Justice Gregory Cook dissented, predicting that "the creation of frozen embryos will end in Alabama" due to the court's ruling.
+Cook explained: "No rational medical provider would continue to provide services for creating and maintaining frozen embryos knowing that they must continue to maintain such frozen embryos forever or risk the penalty of a Wrongful Death Act claim for punitive damages."